-SCWD is actively evaluating the feasibility of injecting treated drinking water from its surface water sources into regional groundwater aquifers and is currently conducting pilot tests of ASR in the Basin.
-Pilot testing involves injecting potable drinking water into the Basin's aquifers and recovering it to assess injection and recovery capacities and monitor water quality impacts to native groundwater resources.
-Information generated by pilot test evaluations will help inform the degree to which ASR is a feasible part of SCWD's strategy to improve the reliability of its water supply, along with helping to evaluate whether or not an ASR project can be developed and operated in a manner that will achieve both supply reliability and groundwater sustainability benefits.
+SCWD is actively evaluating -the feasibility of injecting treated drinking water from its surface water sources into regional groundwater aquifers and is currently conducting pilot tests of ASR in the Basin. -Pilot testing involves injecting treatedpotable drinking water into the Basin's aquifers and recovering it to assess injection and recovery capacities and monitor water quality implicationsimpacts to both the injected and native groundwater resources.
+Information generated by pilot test evaluations will determinehelp inform the degree to which ASR is a feasible part of SCWD's strategy to improve the reliability of its water supply-and, along with helping to evaluate whether or not an ASR project can be developed and operated in a manner that will achieve both supply reliability and groundwater sustainability benefits needs.

 A well designed and operated ASR project has the potential to raise groundwater levels in the Basin, thus reducing the threat of seawater intrusion, and store available surface water in regional aquifers for use as drought supply.
-However, any ASR project would need to manage groundwater extractions to prevent adverse impacts.
+AnyHowever, any ASR project would need to manage groundwater extractionextractions to prevent adverse impacts.